kubeslice/netops/README.md

 # NetOps

-The netop pods enforce the QoS Profile for a Slice.
+The netop pods enforce the QoS Profile for a slice.
 It uses Linux TC (Traffic Control) for Slice traffic classification.

 ## Getting Started
-It is strongly recommended to use a released version.

 Please refer to our documentation on:
 - [Installing KubeSlice on cloud clusters](https://kubeslice.io/documentation/open-source/0.5.0/getting-started-with-cloud-clusters/installing-kubeslice/installing-the-kubeslice-controller).